wesleybertipaglia/hugo-starter-theme/README.md

-# Hugo Starter Template
+# Hugo Starter Theme

-Welcome to the Hugo Starter Template!
+Welcome to the Hugo Starter Theme!
 This template provides a simple and clean starting point for creating your Hugo-based website.
 It includes basic pages, a blog section, a projects section, and more—all without any predefined styles, making it ready for easy customization.

 ## Table of Contents